 International Research

-International Research Risk Management Procedures
+International Research and Service Projects: Risk Management Procedures

-If a sponsored project proposal involves international research or service, the principal investigator or departmental administrator responsible for the proposal should notify the appropriate project officer in Sponsored Projects Administration as early as possible.
+If a sponsored project proposal involves international research or service, the principal investigator or departmental administrator responsible for the proposal should notify the appropriate project officer in Sponsored Projects Administration (“SPA”) as early as possible.
 Through a series of questions, the project officer will determine whether the project requires further review.
-The goal is to identify only those types of international projects that might need special assistance (e.g., a project requiring a long-term formal presence in another country or one operating within a country that is subject to export sanctions).
+The goal is to identify only those types of international projects that might need special assistance (e.g., a project requiring a long-term formal presence in another country or one operating within a country that is subject to sanctions).
 The questions are listed on the Criteria Questionnaire (Annex A of the Procedures).
+If the answer to one or more of the Criteria Questions is “yes,” the project officer will seek additional information about the project (Annex B of the Procedures).
+If warranted, the project may then be referred to the International Research Committee for further review.

-After the project has been funded, a more extensive post-award review will occur.
+After the project has been funded, a more extensive post-award review may occur.
 Some of the questions considered at that point are detailed in the Post-Award Review (Annex D of the Procedures).
 Highly complex projects may require further post-award review by an ad hoc committee.

 International Research Committee